Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Preconditioned SGD convergence analysis

-Theorem~\ref{thm:3rdmainthm} (fixed learning rates) and Theorem~\ref{thm:4thmainthm} (diminishing learning rates) show that once the iterates enter a local basin, optimization exhibits geometric or $\mathcal O(1/k)$ convergence with constants determined by the local PL constant $\hat\mu_{\mathrm{PL}}$, local Lipschitz constant $\hat L$ and the preconditioned noise level $K$.
-In contrast to the globally strongly convex case, these constants depend only on the geometry of the basin actually explored by the iterates.
-Stability is governed separately by the local QG constant $\alpha_{\rm QG}$ and the radius $r$ through the product $\alpha_{\rm QG} r^2$, which controls the probability of remaining in the basin.

-The local PL and QG conditions capture different geometric aspects: $\hat\mu_{\mathrm{PL}}$ quantifies gradient domination, while $\alpha_{\rm QG}$ measures how the objective grows with distance from the minimizer set $\mathcal S$.
-They need not be related in general nonconvex settings.
-In a locally quadratic regime they become comparable, as both are controlled by the smallest normal curvature in the $\bfM$–geometry.
-This highlights a key distinction from the global strongly convex case: locally, convergence and stability are driven by curvature in the normal directions to $\mathcal S$, whereas flat or weakly curved tangential directions are allowed.
+Theorem~\ref{thm:3rdmainthm} (fixed stepsize) and Theorem~\ref{thm:4thmainthm} (harmonic stepsizes) characterize late-stage optimization \emph{after} the iterates have entered a well-behaved local basin $\mathcal N_r$.
+Both results are stated on the finite-horizon survival event

+so that along $\Omega_T$ the local $\bfM$--smoothness and local $\bfM$--PL inequalities apply to the entire trajectory up to time $T$ and yield explicit descent recursions.
+With a constant stepsize $\overline\alpha$, Theorem~\ref{thm:3rdmainthm} gives conditional geometric contraction to the noise floor $C=\frac{\overline\alpha\,\hat L\,K}{2\hat\mu_{\mathrm{PL}}\mu}$, whereas with harmonic stepsizes $\alpha_k=\beta/(\gamma+k)$, Theorem~\ref{thm:4thmainthm} yields the conditional $\mathcal O(1/k)$ rate.
+In both cases, the constants are \emph{local} and expressed in the $\bfM$--geometry.
+Unlike global strongly convex analyses, no global curvature or global variance control is required; the bounds depend only on the basin actually explored by the iterates.

+The basin-stability guarantees are also local, and they make two distinct failure mechanisms explicit.
+The first is an objective barrier controlled by the local QG constant $\alpha_{\rm QG}$ and the basin radius $r$ through

+which quantifies the minimum objective increase needed to reach the boundary $\mathcal N_{r_+}\setminus\mathcal N_r$.
+The second is {one-step overshoot}: Assumption~\ref{assumption:onestep} allows rare updates that jump from $\mathcal N_r$ to outside the enlarged neighborhood $\mathcal N_{r_+}$, with conditional failure probabilities $\delta_k$.
+Here, $\sum_{k=1}^{T-1}\delta_k$ quantifies the accumulated overshoot risk: if the tails/second moments are large, or if the basin margin $\Delta=r_+-r$ is small, then $\delta_k$ may be large, and the stability bound becomes conservative.

-Because all constants in the local bounds depend on the $\bfM$-metric, a well-designed preconditioner $\bfM$ can improve late-stage behavior by (i) enhancing local conditioning—decreasing $\hat L/\hat\mu_{\mathrm{PL}}$ and thereby speeding up contraction; (ii) reducing the preconditioned noise level $K$, lowering the effective noise floor; and (iii) when aligned with normal-space curvature, increasing $\alpha_{\rm QG}$ and, in some cases, permitting a larger certifiable radius $r$, which jointly improves basin stability.
+Because all constants in the local bounds are $\bfM$--dependent, a well-chosen preconditioner $\bfM$ can improve late-stage behavior by: (i) enhancing local conditioning (increasing $\hat\mu_{\mathrm{PL}}$ and/or decreasing $\hat L$, thereby strengthening contraction); (ii) reducing the preconditioned noise level $K$; and (iii) improving stability by reducing the overshoot probabilities $\delta_k$ (e.g., via smaller $\mathbb E[\|g_k\|_{\bfM^{-1}}^2]$ and/or a larger margin $\Delta=r_+-r$) and, when aligned with normal-space curvature, by increasing the barrier parameter $B=\tfrac{\alpha_{\rm QG}}{2}r^2$.